Houston Market Square: Stone Cladding, Veneer, Pilasters Design

 General Contractor: Harvey Builders

 Awards: APA Design and Manufacturing Excellence Award (Residential Category), CSI Awards for Design Excellence, Manufacturing Excellence

 The tallest building in the downtown Houston is clad in Leuders limestone and much darker color AAS cast stone for an authentic Texas feel.
-The bottom three floors of the residential tower have cast stone veneer on the exterior facade.
+The bottom three floors of the residential tower have cast stone veneer on the exterior facade with integrated pilasters design.
 The swimming pool area at the lower level has design accent with cast stone cladding and trim.
-The top of the tower has elaborate cast stone coping & pilasters.
+The top of the tower has elaborate cast stone coping along with towering pilasters.